 When it comes to separating well, it truly is a team effort.

-While the legal side of divorce and separation is often the focus, there are many other aspects to be considered: your emotional health, financial security and planning for your future.
+While the legal side of divorce and separation is often the focus, there are many other aspects to be considered: your emotional health, understanding your current financial landscape as well as planning for your future.

 The Separation Guide has brought together a network of experts — so that we can truly guide couples through the entire process.